rhpandit11/Data-Theory/Cloud/BigQuery.md

 1. user submits a query to BQ ex: SELECT count(*) from mytable where timestamp > '2021-01-01';
 2. query received by root node of dremel serving tree, which is starting point of query execution.
-3. root nodes route the query to intermediate nodes(mixers) of the serving tree.These nodes perform query optimization and rewrite the query to include horizontal partitions of the table and partial aggregations and filtering.
+3. root nodes route the query to intermediate nodes(mixers) of the serving tree perform query optimization and re-writes the query.
 4. In this ex, query optimizer might decide to pation the table based on timestamp and include partitions that have timestamp greate than '2021-01-01'
-5. intermediate nodes than send ther rewritten query to leaf nodes for execution.Leaf node read the relevant partitions of the table from colossus and perform the filters and final aggregation specified in the query.
+5. intermediate nodes than send there rewritten query to leaf nodes for execution.Leaf node read the relevant partitions of the table from colossus and perform the filters and final aggregation specified in the query.
 6. in this ex, leaf node would count the number of rows in the partitions that have timestap greate than and return the result to intermediate nodes.
 7. Intermediate nodes than pass the result back up to serving tree to the root node which result final query such as "count(*) = 1000000" to the user.

+---

 Big Query Time Travel:(ex: avenger endgame)